temporalio/documentation/blog/deep-dive-temporal-access-control-strategy-aws.md

 My understanding was that this SCP would disallow the role in this account (creatively named `TestAssumedRole`) from being assumed, unless the Principal performing the AssumeRole API call had a key/value tag pairing of "AssumeRole/OK".
 The initial test was successful. **But when I removed the tag from the role doing the assumption ... it still worked.**

 Surprising, right?
 Well, maybe not.
 IAM is complicated.
 My initial assumption was that I had somehow screwed up the Condition section.
 This is a common occurrence.
 If you haven't messed up an IAM policy yet, you will.
 My next step was to apply an SCP that denied _all_ API calls.

-Whenever struggling with permissions in AWS, some good advice is to check CloudTrail.
+If you're struggling with permissions in AWS, check CloudTrail.
 From the CloudTrail record, it's possible to infer what conditionals might be useful or what underlying API calls need to be allowed or disallowed.

 ```json